-The licensee sized the HCVS batteries considering a minimum operating temperature of 65°F. This is the minimum ambient temperature of the area under ELAP conditions where the HCVS batteries are located as specified in calculation JAF-CALC-14-00027.
-The manufacturer's maximum design limit for the HCVS batteries is 176°F. Therefore, the HCVS batteries appear to be adequate to perform their design function under event temperatures.
-The operating temperature of the battery charger is -40°F to 122°F. Therefore, the battery charger appears to be adequate to perform its design function under event conditions.
+The licensee conservatively sized the HCVS batteries considering a minimum operating temperature of 50°F. This is below the minimum ambient temperature of the area under ELAP conditions where the HCVS batteries are located as specified in calculation PM-1186.
+The manufacturer's maximum design limit for the HCVS batteries is 122°F. Therefore, the HCVS batteries appears to be adequate to perform their design function under event temperatures.